amdurgesh/personal-portfolio/README.md

 # 🌟 Personal Portfolio Website 🚀

-Welcome to my personal portfolio website repository!
-This project highlights my skills, projects, experience, and provides a way for visitors or recruiters to get in touch with me.
+Personal portfolio website repository!
+This project highlights *skills,projects,experience* and provides a way for visitors or recruiters to get in touch with me.

 ## 📌 Live Demo
 link:-